DominicBoettger/docker-kodi-nvidia/README.md

 #docker-kodi-nvidia

+Important: This branch installs nvidia-driver 340.65 which is shipped with debian:jessie.
+The driver depends on the driver version of the Docker HOST!

 Based on the work of [https://github.com/thewtex/docker-opengl-nvidia]

 Builds a Docker image that allows sharing the local X display for graphical